 A leader sets an example for his/her subordinates, so don’t complain about the company, even if you’re currently still a staff-level employee.
 Read the company handbook to learn more about its diversity, harassment, sensitivity and legal policies.

 If your field has a professional society or trade association, join!
 Attend their meetings, get certified, serve on a committee or speak at an event.
 This shows your commitment to your profession, which is different than just your commitment to your job.

-Utilize Your HR Department
+Utilize Your People Operations or Human Resources Department